Invitation and Registration

 Costs:

-The participation fee is approximately €350 per person (final amount to be confirmed on 26 February 2026).
+The participation fee is €350 per person.
 This fee includes full participation in the symposium, accommodation for three nights (14–17 September 2026), full board, translation services, and related costs.

 Please note that the dynamic and process of the conference require full participation throughout the entire event.
 Hence shortened attendance cannot be considered.